-Character Description: In this monologue, Anda talks to her girlfriend about her frustration with dating men.
+In the comedy monologue The Whole Package, Anda talks to her girlfriend about her frustration with dating men.

-ANDA: Okay so, I’m changing my sexual preference.
-Yep.
-That’s it.
+ANDA: That’s it.
 I’ve had it with men!
 I am going for women.
 The way I see it is that if men aren’t going to give me satisfaction, perhaps a woman can.
 I’m done.
 I don’t care anymore.
 I’ve had it.

 I meet them all, really, I do.
 I always think I meet some great guy but after a few months I find a flaw.
-Who has the temper, who is too controlling, who’s too layed back, who is a broke and the latest, who suck in bed.
+Who has the temper, who is too controlling, who’s too laid back, who is broke and the latest, who sucks in bed.
 I can’t seem to find the right man with the whole package.